zamfi/cca-programming-electronics-fall-2017/README.md

 In-class:
 - Homework review.
-- Translating "pseudo-code" into real code with [Rudy](http://rudy.zamfi.net); here are some notes on the [building blocks of code](building-blocks-code.md);
+- Translating "pseudo-code" into real code with [Rudy](http://rudy.zamfi.net); here are some notes on the [building blocks of code](building-blocks-code.md).
-- Drawing with code.

 [Homework for Week 2](hw/week2.md)